 Because you’re going to wear this item on your face the entire game, you’d like to clean it regularly.
 No one wants goggles with a lot of sweat and grime to touch their skin.
 Plus, a clean mask keeps you safe yet ensures an all-around vision.

-We’ve come a long way with our Paintball Advisors masks.
-And we believe our useful guide on how to clean paintball mask will help you improve your game quality.
+And we believe our useful guide on how to clean paintball mask will help your equipment can be used for a long time

 Now, let’s dive into it!